George Layton

-George Layton (born George Michael William Rafael Löwy; 2 March 1942) is a British actor, director, and television comedy writer best known for three television roles – junior doctor Paul Collier in the comedy series Doctor in the House and its sequels Doctor at Large, Doctor in Charge and Doctor at the Top, Bombardier 'Solly' Solomons in the first two series of It Ain't Half Hot Mum, and Des the mechanic in early episodes of Minder.
-His TV writing credits include episodes of several of the "Doctor" series as well as episodes of Robin's Nest, and Executive Stress.
+George Layton (born George Michael William Rafael Löwy; 2 March 1942) is a British actor, director, and television comedy writer best known for three television roles: junior doctor Paul Collier in the comedy series Doctor in the House and its sequels Doctor at Large, Doctor in Charge, and Doctor at the Top; bombardier 'Solly' Solomons in the first two series of It Ain't Half Hot Mum; and Des the mechanic in early episodes of Minder.
+His TV writing credits include several "Doctor" series episodes as well as some in Robin's Nest, Don't Wait Up, and Executive Stress.

 Early life

 Layton was born George Michael William Rafael Löwy in Bradford, West Riding of Yorkshire, England to Fritz and Edith Löwy (née Hecht), the second of three children (an older brother, Peter and a younger sister, Viv).
 Both of Layton's parents were Austrian Jews who fled their native Vienna to England just before the outbreak of the Second World War.
-His grandfather, Victor Hecht fled to England with his wife and sent the letter to George's parents that led them to moving to the UK.
-When they arrived, they couldn't speak a word of English, and worked as a butler and maid.
+His grandfather, Victor Hecht, fled to England with his wife and sent the letter to George's parents that led them to moving to the UK.
+When they arrived, they could not speak English, and worked as a butler and maid.

 The family moved to Surrey before settling in Bradford where Layton was born in Bradford Royal Infirmary.
 They lived in a house in Manningham, Bradford, where they shared a house with another family of refugees Layton's father had met (in total four adults and six children).
 Layton attended Lilly Croft Primary School in 1947 and played Puck in a school production of A Midsummer Night's Dream, which got him into acting.
 He was educated at Belle Vue Boys' Grammar School in Bradford.
 During his teenage years, he earned seven shillings and a sixpence every Saturday delivering groceries on a bike.

-In 1956, Layton and his best friend, Roger Selby, were at Selby's aunt and uncles house in Edinburgh during the summer holidays; they went to different schools and Layton's schools holidays ended early, so he called in sick so he could stay in Scotland, and with Selby climbed the Arthur's Seat mountainous hill, by the time they got up to the top it was dark so they took a shortcut which led them to the edge of a cliff overhanging a 60-foot drop; unable to go up or down they yelled for help until the police came and attempted to rescue them however they also got stuck.
+In January 1957 Layton and his best friend Roger Selby were at Selby's aunt and uncle's house in Edinburgh during the summer holidays; they went to different schools and Layton's school's holidays ended early, so he called in sick so he could stay in Scotland, and with Selby climbed the Arthur's Seat mountainous hill, by the time they got up to the top it was dark so they took a shortcut which led them to the edge of a cliff overhanging a 60-foot drop; unable to go up or down they yelled for help until the police came and attempted to rescue them however they also got stuck.
 After the fire brigade were called, they were successfully brought back down.
-According to Selby, the incident was "splashed all over the national press" including the Bradford Telegraph, which got George in trouble as the school's headmaster, believing he was sick, had read the paper.
+According to Selby, the incident was "splashed all over the national press" including Bradford's Telegraph & Argus, which got Layton in trouble as the school's headmaster, believing he was sick, had read the paper.